 Consent to one form of sexual activity does not, by itself, constitute Consent to another form of sexual activity.
 For example, one should not presume that Consent to oral-genital contact constitutes Consent to vaginal or anal penetration.
 Consent to sexual activity on a prior occasion does not, by itself, constitute Consent to future sexual activity.
 In cases of prior relationships, the manner and nature of prior communications between the parties and the context of the relationship may have a bearing on the presence of Consent.

 Consent may be withdrawn at any time.
-An individual who seeks to withdraw Consent must communicate, through clear words or actions, a decision to cease the sexual activity.
-However, consent is automatically withdrawn once an individual becomes incapacitated, if the person seeking to engage in sexual activity knew or should have known that the other person became incapacitated.
+An individual who seeks to withdraw Consent must communicate, through clear words or actions, a decision to cease the sexual activity and/or withdraw Consent.
+However, Consent is automatically withdrawn once an individual becomes incapacitated, if the person seeking to engage in sexual activity knew or should have known that the other person became incapacitated.
 Once Consent is withdrawn, the sexual activity must cease immediately.
 In evaluating Consent in cases of alleged incapacitation, the University asks two questions: (1) Did the person initiating sexual activity know that the other party was incapacitated? and if not, (2) Should a sober, reasonable person in the same situation have known that the other party was incapacitated?
 If the answer to either of these questions is “YES,” Consent was absent and the conduct is a violation of this regulation.

 Incapacitation is a state beyond drunkenness or intoxication.
 A person is not necessarily incapacitated merely as a result of drinking or using drugs.
 The impact of alcohol and other drugs varies from person to person.